nicoduj/ImageClassification/README.md

 ### Models

 1. [FirstModel](FirstModel.py)
-A model that use dorpout only on the activation layer
+A model that use dropout only on the activation layer, and image augmentation technique

 <p align="center">
 <img src="https://user-images.githubusercontent.com/19813688/36601211-e2e09176-18b4-11e8-80cf-6340e1561482.png"